Crisis Loan and Grants

 It will take 1-3 business days from the day the refund is processed to receive the funds in the bank account.
 The overall process (approving application, signing prom note, processing eRefund, receiving eRefund) should take approximately 3 business days, but once we process the refund, the student will typically see it the next day.

-Receiving your short term loan: Paper check
+Receiving your short term loan: paper check

 A paper check is still an option if direct deposit can’t be set up.